 During the 2017 ARCA season, he drove the #66 at the two superspeedways for MBM Motorsports, finishing 31st in both events.
 He also drives the #13 for MBM in the Xfinity plate races; he has a best finish of 27th at the 2015 Talladega race.

-A United States Air Force warrant officer in Vietnam, he flew helicopters in combat.
-Upon returning to the United States in the late 1970s, Thompson founded Phoenix Air as a parachuting school; the company has since evolved into an air transport company with ties to the armed forces and various government agencies.
+Thompson began his piloting career by flying skydivers, and during the 1970s, founded Phoenix Air as a parachuting school; the company has since evolved into an air transport company with ties to the armed forces and various government agencies.
 The company also provides provides tactical electronic warfare training services for the Air Force and Air National Guard, along with the Navy.
 Besides military, Phoenix Air has also assisted in carrying government workers infected with illnesses, such as a mission to transport Ebola-stricken Americans from Liberia.
 Phoenix Air occasionally sponsors MBM’s cars.

 In 1992, Thompson failed to qualify for the Cup race at Darlington Raceway for Gray Racing.
 Later in the year, he ran his first Cup race at Pocono, finishing 39th.
 He later missed the 1993 Pepsi 400 after not making a qualifying attempt, and withdrew from the 1994 Daytona 500.
 23 years after the 500 and 25 years after his first and only Cup race, he makes his return to the series.